Aleksey Pisemsky: Later life

 After moving to Moscow, Pisemsky joined The Russian Messenger as the head of the literary department.
 In 1866, on the recommendation of Interior minister Pyotr Valuyev, he became a local government councilor, the job providing him the financial independence he was craving for.
 Being now a well-paid author and a thrifty man, Pisemsky was able to build his fortune enough to enable him to leave work both at the magazine and the government office.
 In the late 1860s he bought a small piece of land on Borisoglebsky Lane in Moscow and built himself a house there.
 All seemed well, but only on the face of it.
 Troubled Seas (1863) and Russian Liars (1864) were his last critically acclaimed works.
 Then came the political drama The Warriors and Those Who Wait (1864) and the dramatic dilogy Old Birds (1864), and Birds of the Latest Gathering (1865), followed by the tragedy Men Above the Law, as well as two historical plays, full of melodramatic turns and naturalistic elements, Lieutenant Gladkov and Miloslavskys and Naryshkins (both 1867).

 In 1869 Zarya published his semi-autobiographical novel People of the Forties.
 Its main character Vikhrov who the author associated himself with, has been found seriously wanting by critics.
-In 1871 Beseda published his novel In the Vortex, driven by the same leitmotif: the new 'high ideals' had nothing in common with Russian practical life and were therefore worthless.
+In 1871 Beseda published his novel In the Whirlpool, driven by the same leitmotif: the new 'high ideals' had nothing in common with Russian practical life and were therefore worthless.
 According to Skabichevsky, all the post-1864 works of Pisemsky were much weaker than everything he'd written before, demonstrating "the decline of a talent so dramatic it was unprecedented in Russian literature."

 Then followed a series of pamphlet-type dramas (Baal, The Enlightened Times, and The Financial Genius) in which Pisemsky took it upon himself to fight the "blight of the time", all manner of financial misdoings.
 "In the earlier years I exposed stupidity, prejudices and ignorance, ridiculed childish romanticism and empty rhetoric, fought serfdom and denounced abuses of power, documented the emergence of the first flowers of our nihilism, which has now had their fruits, and finally have taken on human kind's worst enemy, Baal, the golden calf of worship...
 I've also brought light to things for everybody to see: the wrong-doings of entrepreneurs and purveyors are colossal, all trade [in Russia] is based upon the most vile deceit, theft in banks is business as usual and beyond all this scum, like angels, our military men stand shining," he explained in a private letter.